-Men and women are different and businesses need to market to them differently.
-That's the controversial view of marketing expert Robert Craven, who believes firms which don't change their approach to marketing to women will get left behind.
-But it's not a view shared by all small-business owners, as we discover
+Men and women are different, and businesses need to market to them differently.
+That's the controversial view of marketing expert Robert Craven, who believes firms that don't change their approach to marketing to women will get left behind

 Question: Are women different from men?
 Answer: Yes.

 Do they behave differently when they are buying?
 Yes.

 And if they are different, shouldn't we be marketing to them in a different way?
 Yes.

 What women want

 If men and women behave and act differently from each other, then maybe their approach to marketing and selling, and more importantly buying, is also different.

 The female market is an under-developed opportunity, possibly the number-one opportunity, for those who really understand what women really want.

 Women are now the key decision-makers.
 Faith Popcorn, one of America's consumer trend experts, says: “Companies think they're marketing to women - who buy 80% of the products and control 80% of the money - but they're not.
 They're not talking to women.
 They don't know how to talk to women.
 Just like they have no clue what to give their wives for their birthdays.
 They really don't realise that women have a separate language and a separate way of being.”